Skip to content

 MTBF X X

-The formulas for the KPIs calculation are described in Section OEE Standard Formulas.
+The formulas for the KPIs calculation are described in the section OEE Standard Formulas.

 Basics-timemodel

-In this example, we have defined ten different time categories, which are inherited from the three major time categories:
+In this example, ten different time categories are defined, which are inherited from the following three major time categories:

-• Production time: Under Production time, we have only defined a one-time category called Run, this represents when the machine or line is operating.
+• Production time: Under Production time, a one-time category called Run is defined which represents when the machine or line is operating.

-• Planned Stop: In this time category, we have defined multiple categories that stand for different stops in a factory, which are Holiday, Shift Break, Maintenance, and No Production.
+• Planned Stop: In this time category, multiple categories are defined that stand for different stops in a factory, which are holiday, shift break, maintenance, and no production.
 Whenever the machine status or configured calendar for a machine or line is in one of these time categories, then these times are counted towards the Planned stop and are not considered in the overall OEE calculation.

 • Downtimes: Under Downtimes, we have a fixed category called Microstops defined as short stops that are below the configured threshold.
-Microstops can be configured as either Availability or Performance loss by refering to Section Configuring Microstops.
+Microstops can be configured as either Availability or Performance loss by refering to section Configuring Microstops.
 Other time categories represent typical Availability Losses.
-In our case, we have defined Cleaning, Run Down, Start-Up and Unplanned Downtime.
-Whenever we are in a machine or line state, that is represented by one of the above-mentioned time categories, then this time is counted towards Availability Loss.
+In this case, we have defined Cleaning, Run Down, Start-Up and Unplanned Downtime.
+Whenever we are in a machine or line state that is represented by one of the above-mentioned time categories, then this time is counted towards Availability Loss.

 The definition of the time model is a crucial step to evaluate and understand the collected machine status.
-For more information to set up the time model, refer Section Configuring Time Model.
+For more information to set up the time model, refer to Configuring Time Model.

 The Reason Tree section shows how the underlying time model can be utilized to build custom reason trees.